Pediatric Rehabilitation Therapy For Health Complications In Premature Babies

 A special helmet can also be used to help promote and redirect skull growth.

-As infants grow into toddlers, the effects of being born prematurely can have an impact on speech and language development, as well as affect their ability to read and spell.
+As infants grow into toddlers, the effects of being born prematurely can have an impact on speech, and language development, as well as affect their ability to read and write.

-Delays in the development of motor skills, and cognition can have an impact on reading development and lead to learning disabilities.
+Delays in the development of motor skills, and cognition can have an impact on reading development, and can lead to learning disabilities.

-In addition, the risk of these sorts of complications increases greatly for infants who are considered “Very pre-term” (born before 33 weeks), or whose birth weight is under 3 pounds, 5 ounces.
+In addition, the risk of these sorts of complications increases greatly for infants who are considered very pre-term, or whose birth weight is under 3 pounds, 5 ounces.

-Other than premature birth, reading & learning disabilities have a number of different causes, including:
+Other than premature birth, reading and learning disabilities have a number of different causes, including:

 How Can A Speech Therapist Help?